sunfounder/pico-2w-kit/docs/source/pyproject/py_button.rst

 ..
 Let's follow the direction of the circuit to build the circuit!

 ..
-1. Connect the 3V3 pin of Pico 2W to the positive power bus of the breadboard.
+1. Connect the 3V3 pin of Pico 2 W to the positive power bus of the breadboard.
 .. #.
 Insert the button into the breadboard and straddle the central dividing line.

 .. note::